kubero-dev/docs/docs/quickstart.md

 - digitalocean
 - kind (local)

-But it is possible to install Kubero on every Kubernetes cluster grater than 1.19.
+But it is possible to install Kubero on every Kubernetes cluster greater than 1.19.

 # Quickstart
 1) Download and unpack the <a href="https://github.com/kubero-dev/kubero-cli/releases/latest">Kubero CLI</a> binary for your operating system